Sprott Shaw College: Program Offerings

 Ever since its inception, Sprott Shaw College has offered programs based on the demands of the market.

 In their early years, Sprott Shaw specifically designed programs to retrain military personnel after the First World War.
 This training included Morse Code, Radio Broadcasting, and Aviation.
 During this time, the college also established a broadcast station, with a signal connection that could be read as far away as Hawaii.

 In addition to being a pioneer of commercial radio in British Columbia, Sprott Shaw began one of the province’s flight schools.
 Their flight school took over British Columbia Airways and offered flight training at their Aviation School.
 During this time, gliders were used to teach students elementary flight principles.

 Sprott Shaw Today

 In 2012, the school, formerly known as Sprott-Shaw Community College, restructured into Sprott Shaw College and Sprott Shaw Degree College.
 In 2013, Sprott Shaw Degree College was renamed Ascenda School of Management.
 In 2016, Ascenda School of Management became part of the EduCo Education Group.

-Today, the modern campuses of Sprott Shaw train over 3,500 students each year at 16 campuses across British Columbia.
+Today, the campuses of Sprott Shaw train over 3,500 students each year at 16 campuses across British Columbia.
 All locations feature small class sizes, hands-on training, and job placement support.

 Sprott Shaw’s program offerings today include Practical Nursing, Dental Assistant, Early Childhood Education, Community Support Worker, Sales and Digital Marketing, International Trade, Design, Trades, and much more.